terraform-aws-modules/terraform-aws-eks/docs/faq.md

 At least one of the cluster public or private endpoints must be enabled in order for access to the cluster to work.

-Your nodes need to be able to contact the EKS cluster endpoint.
+Nodes need to be able to contact the EKS cluster endpoint.
 By default the module only creates a public endpoint.
+To access this endpoint the nodes need outgoing internet access:
+- Nodes in private subnets: via a NAT gateway or instance.
+This will need adding along with appropriate routing rules.
+- Nodes in public subnets: assign public IPs to nodes.
+Set `public_ip = true` in the `worker_groups` list on this module.

-You should also enable the private endpoint by setting `cluster_endpoint_private_access = true` on this module.
+Cluster private endpoint can also be enabled by setting `cluster_endpoint_private_access = true` on this module.
+Node calls to the endpoint stay within the VPC.

-If you have the private endpoint enabled ensure that you also have VPC DNS enabled.
-Set `enable_dns_hostnames = true` on your `aws_vpc` resource or the `terraform-aws-module/vpc/aws` community module.
+When the private endpoint is enabled ensure that VPC DNS resolution and hostnames are also enabled:
+- If managing the VPC with Terraform: set `enable_dns_hostnames = true` and `enable_dns_support = true` on the `aws_vpc` resource.
+The [`terraform-aws-module/vpc/aws`](https://github.com/terraform-aws-modules/terraform-aws-vpc/) community module also has these variables.
+- Otherwise refer to the [AWS VPC docs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating) and [AWS EKS Cluster Endpoint Access docs](https://docs.aws.amazon.com/eks/latest/userguide/cluster-endpoint.html) for more information.

-Nodes need to be able to connect to AWS services plus pull down container images from repos.
-You can either:
-- enable endpoints to the relevant services, if only using ECR repos and for some reason cannot enable public outbound: EC2 API, ECR API, ECR DKR and S3
+Nodes need to be able to connect to other AWS services plus pull down container images from repos.
+If for some reason you cannot enable public internet access for nodes you can add VPC endpoints to the relevant services: EC2 API, ECR API, ECR DKR and S3.
-- enable outbound public internet access:
-  - Private subnets: via a NAT gateway or instance
-  - Public subnets: assign public IPs to nodes

 ### `aws-auth` ConfigMap not present